 The school district weathered the great recession without laying off any permanent teachers.
 By refinancing a 1996 bond, the district was able to return $1.5 million to taxpayers in 2013.

 Susan was voted the Cox Communications Environmental Hero in 2013 for leading the efforts to eliminate pesticides in 120 acres of playing fields, and to transform school meals to locally-sourced and cooked from scratch.

 The district partnered with the City of Goleta and the Community Environmental Council to upgrade energy efficiency of lighting at four school sites.
 Most recently, she has been advocating for solar installation on roofs and permeable paving to recapture water as the district is looking at replacing aging roofs and pavement at most of its school sites.

 Susan has served on the board of directors and volunteered with numerous community organizations throughout our community that address unmet needs ranging from legal assistance for low-income people to improved health care.
+Currently, she is a board member of the Goleta Valley Cottage Hospital Foundation and serves on the Audit and Finance Committees.
 She has also served as an attorney coach for the award-winning Dos Pueblos High School Mock Trial team.

 As Founding Director of the nonprofit initiative Santa Barbara Village, Susan created partnerships with local agencies and businesses to support seniors in staying independent in their homes as long as possible.
 She brought together dozens of agencies and businesses that serve seniors and seniors themselves to form work groups to better understand and meet needs.

-Living in a high-risk wildfire area and having evacuated multiple times, Susan is deeply grateful to our firefighters who fight wildfires month after month.
+Susan is active with the Community Wildfire Prevention Plan development team in her area.
 She believes we must create proactive solutions to reduce wildfires through proven strategies like structure hardening and strategic fuel breaks that save lives, preserve our watersheds, and restore native vegetation.